 Hispanic Patient Navigator

-Kelsey has a bachelor’s degree in Human Relations with a minor in Sales and Marketing.
-She is a Certified Clinical Research Coordinator with experience conducting both industry and investigator-initiated clinical trials across the institution.
+Kelsey has a bachelor’s degree in Human Relations from High Point University and recently completed the Narrative Medicine Professional Certificate Program at Columbia University.
+She is also a Certified Clinical Research Coordinator, with experience conducting a variety of research projects and clinical trials.

 Emily Britt, MSW, is the Rural Patient Navigator for the Comprehensive Cancer Center.
 Her role is to provide navigation services to patients coming from rural communities.
 She is dedicated to helping patients, families, and caregivers navigate not only the healthcare system, but care throughout the cancer continuum.
 Through a psychosocial lens, she identifies and addresses potential barriers patients might have in receiving quality cancer care and follow-up.
 She also serves as a community liaison and works closely with community-based providers to address community needs for services and collaborate on educational opportunities regarding cancer care.
 As a social worker, Emily enjoys building relationships and empowering patients throughout their cancer journey.